-Kelly Miklas (University of Missouri) is working towards an MA in Classical Archaeology in the Ancient Mediterranean Studies program at the University of Missouri.
-She was a member of our team last season and has also done fieldwork in central Italy (Gabii) and Mallorca (Pollentia).
-Her research focuses on how different periods of colonization impact the exploitation of marine resources in the western Mediterranean.
-She received a BA in Classical Archaeology and History at the University of Michigan in 2019.
+Kell Miklas (University of Missouri) is working towards an MA in Classical Archaeology in the Ancient Mediterranean Studies program at the University of Missouri.
+They were a member of our team last season and have also done fieldwork in central Italy (Gabii) and Mallorca (Pollentia).
+Their research focuses on how different periods of colonization impact the exploitation of marine resources in the western Mediterranean.
+They received a BA in Classical Archaeology and History at the University of Michigan in 2019.

 Josiah Olah is an undergraduate studying Classical Archaeology and Classical Civilization at the University of Michigan.
 Some of his interests are Phoenician civilization and colonization, the relationship between Rome and the provinces, and indigenous societies.
 He is an active archival researcher and will be presenting recent findings at Leiden University.
 Following his work in Sardinia, he will be excavating in central Italy as part of the Gabii Project.